yinaa/microsoft-graph-docs/content/overview/overview.md

 |   GET my tasks	| `https://graph.microsoft.com/beta/me/tasks` |
 |   GET my notes |	`https://graph.microsoft.com/beta/me/notes/notebooks` |

 >**Note:** The APIs in the beta endpoint are subject to change.
-Do not use them in your production environment.
+We don't recommend that you use them in your production apps.

 <!-- <a name="msg_roof"> </a> -->